mlflow/mlflow/docs/source/llms/tracing/index.rst

         |

-        The MLflow OpenAI flavor's autologging feature has a direct integration with MLflow tracing.
+        The `MLflow OpenAI flavor <../openai/index.html>`_'s autologging feature has a direct integration with MLflow tracing.
 When OpenAI autologging is enabled with :py:func:`mlflow.openai.autolog`, usage of the OpenAI SDK will automatically record generated traces during interactive development.

         .. code-block:: python